 One change involves the so called xforms and ximages.
 In pdfTEX these are implemented as so called whatsits.
 But contrary to other whatsits they have dimensions that need to be taken into account when for instance calculating optimal line breaks.
-In LuaTEX these are now promoted to normal nodes, which simplifies code that needs those dimensions.
+In LuaTEX these are now promoted to a special type of rule nodes, which simplifies code that needs those dimensions.